deepinsight/insightface/challenges/cvpr23-fas-wild/README.md

 ### Submission Format

 In order to submit results at one time, participants need to combine the dev and test predictions into one file before result submission via codalab system.
-Note that the order of the samples cannot be changed.
+Note that the order of the samples cannot be changed and the dev sample list needs to be written before the test samples.

-The final merged file (for submission) contains a total of xx,xx lines.
+The final submission file contains a total of xx,xx lines.
 Each line in the file contains two parts separated by a space.
 Such as:
 ```
 dev/000001.jpg 0.15361                   #Note:  line 1- the first row of dev.txt